- Course Information

 This course focuses on instructional strategies and methodologies for the bilingual-bicultural student.
 The course covers teaching oral language and literacy skills (reading/writing) and the integration of culture in reading and writing in the content areas.
 Students will explore teaching in multicultural context for oral language development, adapting and developing lesson designs and materials, facilitating the reading process, coaching the developing second language writer, and strategies for teaching literature.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Baccalaureate Certificate in Education tuition and fees in one flat program rate*.
-The only additional cost above your Post-Baccalaureate Certificate program rate is books.
-Learn more about the NCU’s Post-Baccalaureate Certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Education's post-baccalaureate certificate costs below:

 - Average book cost per course: $110